NOCSurfaceProcesses/geotrees/docs/installation.rst

 Installation
 ============

-``geotrees`` is not currently available on PyPI so must be installed either from source or directly from the GitLab repository.
+``geotrees`` is available on PyPI.
 Versions of python between 3.9 and 3.13, inclusive, are supported, however the recommended version of python is 3.12.

 We recommend the installation of ``geotrees`` using the uv_ package manager, however it can be installed using pip_.